tohoff82/CryptopayConector/README.md

 });
 ```

-2. Inject CryptoPay conector into you service
+2.1 Inject CryptoPay conector into you service & call the required method

 ```
 public class ConectorService